The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Drink: The Bottled-in-Bond (50% ABV) expression is a great mixing cocktail — and you should be able to find a 750ml bottle for under $30.

 Now produced out of the Buffalo Trace Distillery, Weller was and remains a pioneer in wheated bourbons (high-proof, too).
 The personal connections between Weller and Pappy Van Winkle date back to the 19th century, and many whiskey pros think Weller 12 is pretty similar to Pappy’s 10, 12 and 15-year releases — naturally, secondary-market pricing for that has skyrocketed.

-Drink: You can’t go wrong with 12 or Special Reserve, but if you want something with a fun backstory, W.L.
+Drink: You can’t go wrong with 12 or Special Reserve (and Antique 107 is a knockout), but if you want something with a fun backstory, W.L.
 Weller C.Y.P.B. was a crowd-sourced attempt to craft the perfect bourbon.
 Whiskey fans went with a wheated recipe aged on the highest warehouse floors for eight years and bottled at 95 proof.

 Great whiskey straight outta the cobblestone streets of Red Hook, Brooklyn.
 The whiskey here is proofed with limestone- and mineral-rich water from the Rosendale Mines of NY.

 Drink: The Vaults, aged 15 to 17 years and finished in rare casks raised from five-year air-seasoned Appalachian oak.